caseywatts/caseywatts.github.com/_posts/2012-12-12-markdown_to_slide_presentation.md

 HTML-based slideshows are becoming quite sophisticated.
 Powerful, yet simple to write.
 The future of presentations certainly lives in HTML, not `.ppt`.
 There are some markdown-based HTML-slideshow generators, but they tend to be weaker, limited by the syntax.
 But I want the best of both!

+If I could choose whatever HTML Framework, I'd choose the beautiful [Reveal.js](http://lab.hakim.se/reveal-js/).
+If I had to write a presentation using markdown right now, I'd use [Remark](http://gnab.github.com/remark/).

 I have a coder's crush on the HTML slideshow framework [Reveal.js](http://lab.hakim.se/reveal-js/), and I want it to compile to it from markdown.
 It looks so good.
 So good.
 [Remark](http://gnab.github.com/remark/) is a markdown-slide-compiler based on the [Deck.js](http://imakewebthings.com/deck.js/) HTML slideshow framework.
-I'm not as crazy about it, but it looks like it works well.
-It looks mature, but not feature-rich like Reveal.js which is mature and it works well.
+I'm not in love with it, but it looks like it works okay once set up.

-If I could choose whatever HTML Framework, I'd choose the beautiful [Reveal.js](http://lab.hakim.se/reveal-js/).
-If I had to write a presentation using markdown right now, I'd use [Remark](http://gnab.github.com/remark/).

 ## My Goal